Led by locally based artists and creatives, Creative Mile is a not for profit, Community Interest Company.

-Co-chair and artist Mr Mr Pearce says, “I originally got the idea of a Brentford art trail when I had a studio on Johnsons Island.
-One of the things I noticed was how many people coming to our open studios would say that they had lived in the area for years and never knew we were there.
+Creative Director for Creative Mile Mr Mr Pearce says, “One of the things I noticed as an artist involved in organising open studio events during my time at Johnsons Island was how many people would say that they had lived in the area for years and never knew we were there.
 This got me thinking about how we could increase awareness and I thought maybe the best way would be by joining forces with other artists, museums and art centres so we did something together.
 Brentford has a great creative community, and I hope that this event will give artists working in the area a chance to showcase their work to a wider audience and has the potential to become an annual event that will grow year by year.”

 Creative Mile is a free event for the community that provides artists and makers an opportunity to exhibit their work to a large audience.
 It is open to all forms of art and creativity

 Support Brentford's community of independent artists and creatives providing them with an opportunity to promote their work to a wider audience and to sell their work.